 This also has implications for how we understand the "servant leader" model of leadership in the home.
 I have already hinted at this above and in other places, but it should be spelled out.
 Obviously, the servant leadership model is biblical because it derives from Jesus: he said the first shall be last; he is the Son of Man ( = New Adam) but he came among us to serve; he said the greatest of all is the one who becomes slave of all; he was exalted because he humbled himself and promises the same pattern to us; he stooped to wash the disciples feet even though he was Lord over them all.
 But the servant leadership model is all too easily twisted, and this has become the Achilles' heel of complementarianism.
 The real problem is that complementarianism has produced a lot of beta "nice guys" who think the way to get what they want is by giving others what they want.
 It's what Robert Glover calls a covert contract.
 You see it in the Al Mohler quote Aaron Renn has called attention to when describing a man's sexual relationship with his wife: Mohler suggests the man qualifies himself for sex and will (presumably) get the sex he desires by becoming what he thinks his wife wants.
 But I have done enough marriage counseling to know it does not work that way.

 Consider this article by Owen Strachan as another example of the servant leadership model getting twisted up.
 In general, I like Strachan's work because he's a Vantillian who believes in nature/created order, so we have some key things in common.
 But there is a bit of beta simping in his article.
 Overall, his list is not bad, but note that #10 (first in the list) makes the wife's spiritual nourishment the husband's "primary duty."
-That at least begs for some qualification, as it seems to position the wife in the center of the man's life. #7 is fine, but also needs further qualifying.
-For most men, a "what would my wife like" approach would lead to a lot of boring dates and vacations (though most us married men, admittedly, have done exactly what Strachan describes here more often than not).
+That at least begs for some qualification, as it seems to position the wife in the center of the man's life.
+A man has mission; his wife is not the focus of that mission, but a helper in the fulfillment of that mission. #7 is fine, but also needs further qualifying.
+For most men, a "what would my wife like" approach is not necessarily the best for nourishing a romantic relationship.
+Think back to when you when you were first dating/courting her: You did not ask her "What do you want to do tonight?"
+You formulated a plan, you took initiative, you led the way.
 The whole "build a great life a woman would want to be a part of" approach that many red pill guys talk about has some merit.
 She's along for the ride -- so take her some place fun.
 If you are enjoying yourself in her company, she is very likely to get "into" whatever you're into.
-Women rarely have interests of their own outside of their husband and kids because (going back to Genesis 2), they are not oriented to the word in the same way a man is.
-Women don't develop hobbies the way men do.
+Women do not usually develop a wide range of interests/hobbies of their own outside of their husband and kids the way men do because (going back to Genesis 2) they are not oriented to the word in the same way a man is.
 In general, when a man pursues a woman to make her his wife, he is inviting her into his world and into his life-story.
 That's actually where she is going to thrive.
 The servant leadership model can inadvertently undermine a man's ability to lead his wife in ways that would actually make her happier in the long run.

 But here's the real issue with "servant leadership."
 Under this model, anytime a husband does not let the wife have her way, he can be accused of failing to serve her.
 And so practically, the marriage becomes no different from an egalitarian or feminist marriage where the woman runs the show.
 The man is only "allowed" to use his authority in ways that have his wife's permission, whether explicit or implicit.
 He is only "allowed" to use his authority in ways his wife approves of which means he has no authority at all.
 Instead, her emotions and felt needs come to rule the marriage.
 If the husband and wife disagree, the only way forward is for him to give in because otherwise he would become a tyrannical patriarch, forcing his own will on her rather than serving her.
 Jesus would (presumably) give the wife what she wants, so the husband should too.
 If Jesus died for his bride, how can any husband refuse to give his wife what she desires?
 How can he say "No, honey, we're not going to do that," when he is supposed to serve her?
 Thus, servant leadership morphs into subservience; the head becomes the helper and the helper the head.
 This is Satanic role reversal accomplished in the name of Scripture.